ipinzi/benbun-react-router/README.md

 });
 ```

+Ben Bun automatically opens a public route at "/public/" to serve all your public files that you don't want to explicitly route to.
+If you want to explicitly route everything then you don't have to use it.
+Explicitly designating routes may be faster due to Ben Bun's route matching algorithm.

 ## Disclaimer

 I am not a web developer (anymore) by trade, I'm a game developer.
 Therefor I may have overlooked some small things.